Harvard Undergraduate Council: Abolition of the Undergraduate Council (2021-22)

+The Undergraduate Council was indirectly satirized in an original play, written by Chinyere Obasi, called Under Control/Utter Chaos which ran at the end of November and beginning of December 2023.

 Operations

-Founded with the purpose of representing undergraduates at Harvard to the administration, faculty, and wider community, the Undergraduate Council was chiefly responsible for advocacy on behalf of students and funding student activities on campus.
+Founded with the purpose of representing undergraduates at Harvard to the administration, faculty, and wider community, the Undergraduate Council was responsible for advocacy on behalf of students and funding student activities on campus.
 The Council operated with a budget that was, ostensibly, primarily dispensed to student organizations; in years of proper financial dispensation, it would also fund social events and student initiatives.
 The vast majority of the UC's funding came from the composite of $200 opt-out fees collected from the tuition bill of each student.

-The Council was responsible for the administration of student services, campus-wide events, and student advocacy at Harvard.
+The council was responsible for the administration of student services, campus-wide events, and student advocacy at Harvard.
 There were 54 undergraduate students at any given time serving on the Council: a president, vice president, 3 from each of the 12 residential houses and 5 freshman districts, and one from the Dudley Community.

-Administrators at the College often consulted with the Council to discuss student issues, and former UC leaders advocated for increased student input on higher-level administrative decisions.
+Administrators at the College often consulted with the council to discuss student issues, and former UC leaders advocated for increased student input on higher-level administrative decisions.
 The Undergraduate Council would field applications from the student body for places in student-faculty committees that brought administrators and students together to discuss campus issues.

 The UC also formerly interfaced with its graduate counterpart, the Harvard Graduate Council.